 Notes

 - Marinated artichokes add more flavor to this recipe, but any jarred or canned artichoke hearts will work.
-If you are not able to find them quartered, chop them before adding to the salad.
+If you are not able to find them quartered, chop them before adding them to the salad.

 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.